natelee3/natelee3/README.md

 I'm **Nate Lee**,

-I live in Atlanta and just graduated from the DigitalCrafts full-time web development bootcamp.
-I'm excited to find a new role where I can add value using my skills as a web developer!
+I live in Atlanta and work as a Developer at Experient Group.
+The DigitalCrafts full-time web development bootcamp helped me transition from my previous role as a professional musician and college educator, and I'm having a blast contributing my skills to the great companies we work with, including Chick-fil-A and NCR.

-I'm also a professional musician with a wide range of performance and teaching experiences.
-I spent four years as the percussion instructor for Reinhardt University in Waleska, GA and I continue to perform and teach as my schedule allows.
+In my free time, I love to cheer on my favorite teams (Dawgs, Falcons, Atlanta United, Hoosiers, Hawks, and Braves!), travel, cook, and spend time with my wife Stephanie and baby son John.

+Thanks for visiting!
 <br><br><br>

 ### ⚒&nbsp;&nbsp;&nbsp;My Development Toolbelt